markcwm/openb3d.mod/README.md

 License
 =======

-OpenB3D is licensed under the GNU LGPLv2 or later, with an exception to allow static linking.
+The library is licensed with the GNU LGPL v2.1 or later with an exception to allow static linking.
+The wrapper is licensed with the zlib license and one module with the BSD-2-Clause license.